-The project also involved major civil engineering works to facilitate the creation of platforms for the stadium, pitch and retail store.
+The project also involved major civil engineering works to facilitate the creation of platforms for the stadium, pitch, and retail store.
 An extensive cut and fill exercise was undertaken to establish platforms.
-The civils works also included remediation of contaminated ground, drainage installation and the formation of access roads and car parking.
+The civils works also included remediation of contaminated ground, drainage installation, and the formation of access roads and car parking.

 The scheme also involved the delivery of a 140,000sqft retail development for Tesco.
 The final element of the project was the supporting infrastructure which as well as roads and car parking included a pedestrian bridge.
 The stadium played host as a Rugby World Cup venue in 2013.